-Confirming how we will use policy to support the seamless integration of AI capabilities into its workflows.
+Confirming how we will use policy to support the seamless integration of AI

 Our AI policies will play a crucial role in framing how the organisation works.
 It ensures that AT applications are integrated seamlessly into existing frameworks, aligning with both internal governance and external regulator requirements.
 This integration is vital for maintaining the integrity and effectiveness of our operations in an increasingly digital and AI driven landscape.